LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 LLApp - This is a Linux app that is able to be installed to your users folder instead of system wide.
 LLGame - This is a Linux Game that is able to be installed to your users folder instead of system wide.
 It is able to launch these games from LastOSLinux Launcher.
 WINE - This will emulate (:P) windows API's meaning you can run Windows Apps and Games from their .EXE files as they would run in windows

+All LastOS app/game packages can be installed from the Context Menu, right click on a ssApp, ppApp, LLApp, ppGame or LLGame and use Scripts/LastOS/ and the action you wish to do ("LLApp Install" to install them).
+Currently LLApp will call SetupS to install ssApps as these require extra steps that LLApp can not handle, so if your using a Non LastOS, you'll need to install wine and then install SetupS from https://www.lastos.org/files/SetupS-files.htm or by getting it off /LastOS/Scripts-Wine/01_SetupS.SendTo.Suite_v24.05.22.0_ssApp.exe

 -------------------------------------------------------------------------------
 --- Included items and what they are ---